evennia/evennia/docs/1.0-dev/_sources/Setup/Installation.md.txt

 ## Initialize a new game

+> Windows users: You need to first run `python -m evennia` once.
+This should permanently add the evennia launcher to your environment, making the `evennia` command available.

 Use `cd` to enter a folder where you want to do your game development.
 Here (and in the rest of the Evennia documentation) we call this folder `mygame`, but you should of course name your game whatever you like.